 Sewer lines, while maybe not directly tied to the house, can still cause problems to the piping.
-Sewer lines can have pipes that grow into them, and can also have shifted over time as the ground around it shifted.
+Sewer lines can have pipes that grow into them, and can also have shifted over time as the ground around them shifted.
 Problems with the sewer lines can be found within the home, with gurgling sounds coming from the toilet and flowing drains.

-Drains are put through a lot - draining water, soap scum, shampoo, and even sewage can take decimate a drain.
+Drains are put through a lot – draining water, soap scum, shampoo, and even sewage can take decimate a drain.
 Clogs can develop in any drain, but most commonly in the toilet, and kitchen and bathroom sink drains.
-With older homes, it's hard to know if anyone before you has taken actions that could allow a clog to form.
-It's important to pay attention to water flow, and if previous history is unknown, it would be worth it to take preemptive action.
+With older homes, it’s hard to know if anyone before you has taken actions that could allow a clog to form.
+It’s important to pay attention to water flow, and if the previous history is unknown, it would be worth it to take preemptive action.